 Stay to the right!
 Narrow roads with riders and cars coming the other way!
 You’ll think you’re on some one-lane roads – you’re not!
 Every road on every P2P course is two-way!!

 P2P has a good relationship going with the cars, horses, walkers, tractors, deer, etc. that also use our roads.
-Please help us keep P2P welcome by not riding as a peloton and by riding single-file when a car is trying to pass.
+Please help us keep P2P welcome here by not riding as a peloton, by riding single-file when a car is trying to pass, and by following the rules of the road.
 Thank you.

 Bring your phone!

 A Note About E-Bikes.
 E-bikes are welcome at P2P.
 They are a great way to extend your climbing ability and range.
 However, we discourage you from just hopping on an e-bike for the first time the day of the ride and setting out.
 P2P requires more than strength and stamina.
-Bike handling skills are essential on the crowded, narrow, steep, pot-holed roads you will encounter on P2P.
+Bike handling skills are essential on the crowded, narrow, steep, pot-holed roads you will encounter on the courses.
 If you are not experienced at handling your bike you will endanger yourself and others.
-Please train on whatever bike you are going to ride before you undertake the P2P.
+Please train on whatever bike you are going to ride before you undertake this event.